 .png)

-Venture north past the Jura Vaudois Nature Park into the domains of the Valle de Joux and an insightful visit to the Musee Atelier Audemars Piguet.
+Our journey then continues north, past the beautiful Jura Vaudois Nature Park and into the domains of the Valle de Joux.
+What we are about to witness is the striking architecture of the Musee Atelier Audemars Piguet, designed in a spiral-shaped

 DAY 4: Vallee de Joux (Legacies of the Watchmakers)